 Today, bike share systems are highly convenient and ease the access for office goers.
 When traveling to an office in the city, you might know that there are public transportation dead zones.
 No matter how close you are to your office, but there is still a chance that it will take 15-minutes to walk down to your office door.

 However, 15-minutes may not sound like a lot, but when people are rushing to the office in the morning, it feels like a lifetime.
 So, bike share systems have eradicated this problem, allowing people to reach office on time.
 One of the main benefits of bike sharing is that it will eliminate the problem by providing an alternative for that last leg of the commute.

 In the recent times, the transportation use increases in cities with bike-sharing because the new bike transit trips have improved connectivity to other modes of transit like the first mile/last mile solution bike-sharing helps to solve and to decrease personal vehicle trips.

 Even, these programs are supporting an ecologically friendly transportation alternative.
 The programs are encouraging people to make use of bicycles for daily chaos and errands nearby like activity classes, work, visit the city or even commuting.

 One of the primary goals of the f bike sharing system is to reduce traffic congestion, especially in large urban areas.
 A study on Washington, D.C.’s Capital Bikeshare has found that the bike-sharing programs have contributed 3 to 5% reduction in traffic congestion.

 In addition to this, 2017 studies in Shanghai and Beijing have experienced an increase of dockless bike shares, resulting in decreasing in the number of private automobile trips, which are under five kilometers.

 In short, these bike-share programs and services are highly in demand and benefiting the cities and riders in many ways.
-To give you the more clear idea about the growing market, we have shared the bike sharing market stats.
+To give you a more clear idea about the growing market, we have shared the bike-sharing market stats.

 Image Source: Statista.com